maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 The statements of $(9)$ and $(11)$ may initially seem like a cryptic justification of our choice of vocabulary; they justify why we use the word "tensor" so liberally, with the most general use being in reference to an element of a heterogeneous tensor product space (up to isomorphism).

 But beyond justifying use of language, $(9)$ and $(11)$ also provide a clear perspective on computation with tensors.
-These isomorphisms specify an "exchange rate" between inputs and outputs of homogeneus and heterogeneous tensors.
-Concretely, one may algebraically "trade" a tensor input in $V$ for a tensor product evaluation with a canonical element of $V^\*$ in the output as many times as desired while maintaining type.
+These isomorphisms specify an "exchange rate" between inputs and outputs of homogeneus and heterogeneous tensors -- using 3.26, one can algebraically "trade" a tensor input in $V$ for a tensor product evaluation with a canonical element of $V^\*$ in the output as many times as desired while maintaining type.

 {{% hint title="3.33.
 Example" %}}